waterneverstops/ECSTownBuilder/README.md

 City builder game made with [EcsLite](https://github.com/Leopotam/ecslite).

 The gameplay from Pharaoh is taken as a basis.
-It has most base mechanics of the city builder part except house merging.
+It has most base mechanics of its city builder part except house merging.

+Road access and building connections evaluation is optimized using Disjoint-set data structure.

 3d assets from [Kenney](https://www.kenney.nl/assets?q=3d)